-- Cannibal Holocaust, due to extreme violence and animal cruelty.
-But somehow, there are a bunch of bootleg copies around.
+- Cannibal Holocaust was banned due to extreme violence and animal cruelty.
+This hasn't stopped the proliferation of bootleg copies.

-- There was an attempt to ban the film version of The Da Vinci Code nationwide by fundamentalist-conservative Catholic groups back in 2006.
-However, the MTRCB just slapped a R-18 rating on it.
-The SM Supermalls, the largest chain of shopping malls in the country, prohibited the showing of movie in all of their theaters nationwide as to comply with their policy not to show R-18 films.
-The movie was banned in Manila but it was shown in other places outside Manila.
+- There was an attempt to ban the film version of The Da Vinci Code nationwide by conservative Catholic groups in 2006.
+The government just slapped a R-18 rating on it.
+SM Supermalls, the largest chain of shopping malls in the country, prohibited the showing of movie in all of their theaters nationwide as to comply with their policy not to show R-18 films.
+The movie was banned in Manila, but it was shown in other places outside Manila.
 But the Blu-Ray and DVD versions are still available in local stores nationwide.

-- Similar to Mexico, The Last Temptation of Christ was not shown due to protests from fundamentalist-Christian groups for similar reasons, particularly with Jesus' relationship with Mary Magdalene.
-And unlike The Da Vinci Code, you cannot find a DVD or BD of it in any local video store and it's rare to find a bootleg copy of it.
-Though, it's possible to download it online.
+- The Last Temptation of Christ was not shown due to protests from fundamentalist Christian groups for similar reasons, particularly with Jesus' relationship with Mary Magdalene.
+And unlike The Da Vinci Code, you cannot find a copy of it in any local video store, and it's rare to find a bootleg copy of it.

 - Because of SM's policy of not showing R-18 films in their theaters, Fifty Shades of Grey was not shown in some cities in the Philippines.
-Though that doesn't stop the movie from being a box office hit and illegally downloaded on the web.
+That didn't stop the movie from being a box office hit and illegally downloaded on the web.

 - Noli Me Tangere and El Filibusterismo were novels released during the Spanish occupation of the country.
 Since they spoke about nationwide corruption in the government and church, you can imagine the ruling Spanish and archbishops weren't going to let something like that getting printed in the country.
 In the post-Spanish occupation Philippines, these once-banned books are now studied in Filipino high schools and colleges.

-- Video games in general were banned in the Philippines during Marcos' time for much the same reasons through Presidential Decree 519, outlawing the use of pinball machines and other such devices.
+- Video games in general were banned in the Philippines during the Marcos regime for much the same reasons through Presidential Decree 519, outlawing the use of pinball machines and other such devices.
 Like Voltes V before that, it was since been lifted following the EDSA revolution.

-- The regime also banned many songs by Portugese protest singer José "Zeca" Afonso.
-In a Crowning Moment of Awesome the rebellion that caused the downfall of the regime was signalled by having a song of Afonso, "Grandola Vila Morena" (which, ironically, was not itself banned) play nation wide on the radio.
+- The regime also banned many songs by Portuguese protest singer José "Zeca" Afonsonote .
+In a Crowning Moment of Awesome, the rebellion that caused the downfall of the regime was signalled by having Afonso's song "Grandola Vila Morena" (which, ironically, was not itself banned) play nation wide on the radio.

 - Last Tango in Paris was banned from 1973 until 1974.